 If you are interested in a Tarahill puppy - please note:

 1. I do not offer "picks".
-While I do most certainly consider your preferences in selecting a puppy, my goal is to ensure the best match between puppy temperament and the home that puppy will go to.
-After living with the puppies for 10 weeks, I am in the best position to help reach a successful match.
+While I do most certainly consider your preferences in selecting a puppy, my goal is to ensure the best match between puppy temperament and the home that puppy will go to, as well as the goals you might have for your puppy.
+After living with the puppies for a minimum of 10 weeks, I am in the best position to help reach a successful match.
 Of course this will be discussed with you and I will do my best to accommodate preferences as long as they do not override other more important considerations with respect to the suitability of an individual puppy for a particular home.

 2. I do not take deposits on puppies - breeding is an often uncertain activity and there are no guarantees of number of puppies in each litter (or even any puppies) after a breeding.
 If we have communicated regarding a puppy and I have received a completed questionnaire and determined that your home is appropriate for a puppy, I will stay in touch you as the litter is born and grows and let you know as soon as I can if I will have a puppy for you.
 If you are accepted as a puppy home but I am unable to have a puppy for you, I will do my best to help you find a puppy from another reputable breeder.